 - Found in the Bonus Area of Something Else.
 Luigi can listen to music he already unlocked.

 - The arcade game Tetris: The Grand Master 3: Terror-Instinct has one, but it only plays one of the game's songs and three sound effects.
 This is enough to verify that the board is working but not enough to rip an OST.

 - The Professor Layton games let you listen to various voice clips from each game as well as their soundtracks once you've cleared the main story... provided you've earned enough Picarats to unlock them, that is.

 - Rhythm Heaven.

 - DJMAX games (save for Technika) have a mode called "Album" or "OST" that lets you listen to the soundtrack versions of the in-game songs.
-Even in DJMAX Online, which didn't have an OST mode proper, you could use background video mode to listen to the songs without having to play them.
+Even in DJMAX Online, which doesn't have an OST mode proper, you can use background video mode to listen to the songs without having to play them.

 - Amplitude allows playing the studio version of any completed song.

 - Pokemon Mystery Dungeon Explorers of Sky has the Sky Jukebox which is unlocked shortly after completing the first storyline.
 It has every piece of music from the game available to listen to (some might be locked until you've played through certain dungeon areas).
 You can even plug headphones in, shut the DS and listen to the soundtrack on the go.
 Meanwhile, Gates to Infinity has the Music Paradise, which can only be built post-credits, and requires an unusually varied number of high end resources, but replaces the regular Pokémon Paradise music with the song you choose.
 It doesn't come with all the songs however, unless you've maxed out your Paradise rank.

 Role Playing Game